 The good news about whiplash is that there are very effective methods for treating it.
 Depending on the extent of your whiplash injury, you can consult with your chiropractor about the following options:

-The first step is to see your chiropractor for an evaluation of your injuries and create a treatment plan that works for your unique situation.
+The first step is to see your chiropractor for an evaluation of your injuries and creating a treatment plan that works for your unique situation.

 FAQs